I love writing for singers.

 I value my wonderful colleagues.

 Writing for specific singers and instrumentalists is a gift for any composer.
-Here in Vancouver there are several artists who have premiered much of my music – Heather Pawsey (soprano), Kathryn Cernauskas (flute), AK Coope (clarinet), Susan Round (cello), Rachel Iwaasa (piano).
+Here in Vancouver there are several artists who have premiered and/or performed much of my music – Heather Pawsey (soprano), Robyn Driedger-Klassen (soprano), Kathryn Cernauskas (flute), AK Coope (clarinet), Rebecca Wenham (cello), Terence Dawson (piano), Rena Sharon (piano) Rachel Iwaasa (piano).
 I owe them a great deal.